JohnCelery/Pilgrim-Outbound/README.md

 # Pilgrim Outbound
-*A zero-dependency browser roguelike set in 9ᵗʰ-century Europe*
+*A zero-dependency browser roguelike set in a mythic age*

 ---

 ## Setting
-AD 879.
-Charlemagne’s empire has splintered, Viking longships menace every coast, and rumors of a coming plague drift on the trade winds.
+A great empire has splintered, sea raiders menace every coast, and rumors of plague drift on the trade winds.
-You are a battered royal courier who wakes in the aftermath of a raid, hundreds of leagues from home, holding a relic that could decide the fate of a kingdom.
-With only a weary mount, a torn map, and a half-empty saddlebag, you must thread the fractured realms of Christendom, the pagan North, and the Muslim frontier to deliver your charge—or die unknown along the road.
+You are a battered royal courier who wakes in the aftermath of a raid, far from home, holding a relic that could decide the fate of a kingdom.
+With only a weary mount, a torn map, and a half-empty saddlebag, you must thread rival realms and warring frontiers to deliver your charge—or die unknown along the road.

 ---